 - Decide on the most persuasive benefit, or a theme encompassing all (in advertising terms, the “Unique Selling Proposition” or USP).

-5) Create an opening slide that:
+5) Create an opening slide or paragraph that:

 - States the problems in a few words.